-The proposed program would enable applicants to apply for five (5) permits or authorizations in compliance with sixteen (16) different state and federal laws under one application as summarized below.
+The proposed program would enable applicants to apply for six (6) permits or authorizations in compliance with sixteen (16) different state and federal laws under one application as summarized below.
 OCCL will develop and enter into other Interagency Programmatic Agreements as necessary for review and permitting of individual projects to be assessed under the program as indicated below:

-1. Conservation District Use Permit

-Authority: HRS § 183C

-Agency: State of Hawaii Department of Land and Natural Resources Office of Conservation and Coastal Lands

-Status: Individual project consideration with Resource Agency consultation under a state-wide CDUP
+Conservation District Use Permit Authority: HRS § 183C Agency: State of Hawaii Department of Land and Natural Resources OCCL Status: Individual project consideration with Resource Agency consultation.
+Permitting at the Site Plan Approval or Departmental permit level based on Category of project.